 The new H500 is the entry-level model that features two massive 200mm RGB fans in the front with support for one more mounted up top.
 Out of the box it’s pretty clear the H500 is designed for some serious airflow.
 Adding to the MasterCase theme of modularity, the H500 can be taken apart completely, allowing for easy painting or swapping parts like the front tempered glass panel for a mesh one.
 Like the MasterCase Pro, the H500 and its more premium counterparts offer exceptional support and modularity without a premium price tag.

-A budget case that doesn't look the part
+A budget case that looks anything but

 Form Factor: Mid tower | Motherboard Support: ATX, Micro-ATX, Mini-ITX | Dimensions: W: 210mm H: 460mm D: 428mm | Weight: 7 kg | Radiator Support: 120mm; 140mm; 240mm; 280mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.1 Gen1 (Type A) | Drive Bays: 2.5”: 3 3.5”: 3